bolderbrush10/SearchlightAssault/programmer-notes.md

 Not sure how to prevent this...
 I think the best we can do is detect when a turtle finishes a command via distraction, and then we manually check for foes within its spot-radius and retarget the attacklight if appropriate.

+Sometimes, very rarely, the searchlight will target something random in range while the turtle is being despawned / respawned.
+Maybe we should disable / enable it right after its foe dies?

 ## Misc Notes